 - Differentiation from competitors.
 ESOP companies have unique cultures because of their employee ownership.
 These differences become visible to the market and can serve as a point of differentiation in the way the company interacts with its customers and prospects.
 Over time, this can become a competitive advantage.

-We are seeing an increased interest in ESOPs as a viable exit strategy.
+We are seeing an increased interest in the viability of the ESOP exit strategy.
 If you are considering one, take into account the broad array of advantages beyond taxes.

 You may also like: